Academic Master

 (Glaspell, Trifles – 141)

 The economic and judicial structure doesn’t allow women to excel as well as the social values.
 Oppression has caused women to lose their image and become bound in a birdcage scenario, similar to that found in Mrs. Wright’s cupboard.
-In fact, with modernity educating the present generation, it is imperative to teach them and educate people on topics of eliminating oppression.
+In fact, with modernity educating the present generation, it is imperative to teach them and educate people on eliminating oppression.

 Conclusion